jiaqis7/OS_Teleop_Extension/README.md

 ```bash
 python scripts/teleoperation/teleop_mtm.py --enable_cameras
 ```
+To terminate teleoperation, press MONO button or simply use keyboard interrupt by Ctrl + C

 By default, it uses teleoperation scaling of 0.4.
 You can change it by adding the argument.
 For example, if you want to run the teleoperation with the scale of 1.0, run
 ```bash
 python scripts/teleoperation/teleop_mtm.py --scale 1.0 --enable_cameras
 ```

+#### Using Simulated MTM Inputs
 It is also available to mimic the output from MTMs using the dvrk_model ROS package, through
 ```bash
 roslaunch dvrk_model surgeon_console.launch